Skip to main content

 Molecular Pathophysiology of HPG Axis Suppression

 The administration of exogenous androgens, the cornerstone of TRT, initiates a cascade of events at the molecular level that culminates in Hypothalamic-Pituitary-Gonadal (HPG) axis suppression.
-The mechanism is mediated by androgen receptors (AR) located in both the hypothalamus and the pituitary gonadotrophs.
+The negative feedback mechanism is mediated by androgen receptors (AR) located in both the hypothalamus and the pituitary gonadotrophs.

 Binding of testosterone or its metabolites to these receptors initiates a conformational change, leading to the recruitment of co-repressor proteins.
 This complex then binds to androgen response elements on the DNA, inhibiting the transcription of the genes for GnRH in the hypothalamus and the beta-subunits of LH and FSH in the pituitary.